makrai/notes/buechel18-emo-multiling-multitask-naacl.md

   * the embedding model provided by Sedoc+ (2017) will be used separately
 * For each of these conditions, we performed a 10-fold cross-validation (CV) for each of the 6 methods presented in Section 3
-  * each method is presented with the identical data splits.
-8
+  * each method is presented with the identical data splits, paired t-tests
-    * paired t-tests
-  * the methods we compare ourselves against comprise the current SOTA in both polarity and emotion induction (as described in Section 2).
-8
+  * the methods we compare ourselves against comprise the current SOTA in both polarity and emotion induction (as described in Section 2)
-* Valence and Arousal for ES+ and ZH, VAD for the others
+* Valence and Arousal for ES+ [?] and ZH, VAD for the others
 * our proposed MTLNN model outperforms all other approaches in each condition
-* improvements are especially pronounced on smaller data sets containing one up to two thousand entries (EN, ES, IT, PT, ID) with close to 10%-points improvement over the respective second-best system
+* improvements are especially pronounced on smaller data sets containing 1--2 thousand entries (EN, ES, IT, PT, ID)
+  * ~10%-points improvement over the respective second-best system
 * relative ordering of the affective dimensions,
   * Valence dimension are usually much higher than for Arousal and Dominance
     * in line with former studies (Sedoc+ 2017; Li+ 2017)